API Documentation

 organizations:read

 Retrieve a single organization by ID.
+Only verified organizations are accessible by default.
+Non-verified (staging) organizations require the `staging:read` scope.
 Org-scoped API keys can only access their own organization.

 Query Parameters